cangumeli/ROCA/README.md

 - Detectron2 0.3

 ## Installation
-This code is developed using anaconda3 with Python 3.8, therefore we recommend a similar setup.
+This code is developed using anaconda3 with Python 3.8 ([download here](https://repo.anaconda.com/archive/Anaconda3-2021.05-Linux-x86_64.sh)), therefore we recommend a similar setup.

 You can simply run the following code in the command line to create the development environment:
 ```